MalakSherif2/BASEERA-Project/README.md

 Problem
 Traditional CCTV and surveillance systems are largely passive — footage is recorded but rarely analyzed in real time, and operators are left to manually review hours of video to spot suspicious activity, weapons, or altercations.

-# Motivation
+## Motivation
-VISIONGUARD explores how multiple, purpose-built Computer Vision and Deep Learning models can be combined into a single pipeline that goes beyond simple object detection — tracking individuals over time, interpreting their behavior, correlating detected weapons with specific people, and summarizing findings in a way a human security operator can quickly act on.
+BASEERA explores how multiple, purpose-built Computer Vision and Deep Learning models can be combined into a single pipeline that goes beyond simple object detection — tracking individuals over time, interpreting their behavior, correlating detected weapons with specific people, and summarizing findings in a way a human security operator can quickly act on.

-# What VISIONGUARD Solves
+## What BASEERA Solves
 Turns raw surveillance video into structured, per-person intelligence (identity, behavior, weapon association, severity).
 Reduces the need to manually scrub through footage by surfacing ranked events (CRITICAL → LOW).
 Adds a natural-language security analyst layer (Gemini) that explains why an event was flagged, grounded strictly in the pipeline's own telemetry.
 How Multiple AI Models Cooperate
-Rather than relying on a single model, VISIONGUARD layers several specialized components — pose tracking, weapon detection, and multiple temporal behavior models (LSTM, Temporal Transformer, Spatio-Temporal Fusion) — so that behavior classification and weapon-to-person association can be cross-checked instead of relying on one signal alone.
+Rather than relying on a single model, BASEERA layers several specialized components — pose tracking, weapon detection, and multiple temporal behavior models (LSTM, Temporal Transformer, Spatio-Temporal Fusion) — so that behavior classification and weapon-to-person association can be cross-checked instead of relying on one signal alone.

 ## 🎬 System Demo
 ---